Javascript Menu by Deluxe-Menu.com

 Contest Introduction

-The VHF-UHF Field Days provide VHF-UHF operators with the opportunity to "head for the hills" and see how far they can work.
+The Field Days provide VHF-UHF operators with the opportunity to "head for the hills" and see how far distant and how many stations they can work.

 The Field Days also generate plenty of activity from home stations, so there is also a separate Home Station section.

-There are no mode restrictions, except that all contacts must be simplex - contacts through repeaters or satellites are not allowed.
+All contacts must be simplex: contacts through repeaters or satellites are not allowed.
 There is plenty of FM activity, but one feature of the Field Days is a high level of SSB activity.

 Aim Of The Contest